jingcaiguo/jingcaiguo.github.io/_pages/about.md

 <a href="https://lumen-lab-polyu.github.io/"><img src="./images/lumen.png" width = "400" alt="Lumen-Lab"></a>
 👈👈 ***<font color="Crimson">Click for more information</font>***

-We are actively looking for self-motivated **PhD Students**, **Postdoctoral Researchers**, and **Research Assistants** to work and have fun together on multiple research projects.
+We are always actively looking for self-motivated **PhD Students**, **Postdoctoral Researchers**, and **Research Assistants** to work and have fun together on multiple research projects.
 Drop me an email (<jc-jingcai.guo@polyu.edu.hk>) with your complete CV if you are interested.
-Candidates with strong programming and mathematics backgrounds are preferred. **Visiting Students/Researchers** (onsite/remote) are also welcome!
+Candidates with strong programming and mathematics backgrounds are preferred. **Visiting Students/Researchers** (onsite/remote) are also welcome! (*<font color="Crimson">Due to the large workload, we apologize that we cannot reply to every email inquiry that was not potentially matched.-</font>*)

 <span class='anchor' id='news'></span>
 # 🔥 News